AudranDoublet/rtx_opr/README.md

 We implemented a map generator:
 * generation of different biomes with a global coherence (big oceans, warm / cold / temperate zones, beaches ...)
-* generation of columns with coherent size (using perlin noise) and smooth transition between biomes (ex: between plains and moutains)
+* generation of columns with coherent size (using perlin noise) and smooth transition between biomes (ex: between plains and mountains)
-* generation of decoration: flowers, cactus, various trees, grass, ...
+* generation of decorations: flowers, cactus, various trees, grass, ...

 We implemented a minimalistic game engine using AABB collisions.

 We also implemented a raytracer:
-* render blocks with high quality textures and normal deformation textures
+* render blocks with high quality textures and normal mapping
 * render total transparency (ex: for leaves and flowers)
 * render shadows and reflection
 * render refraction for water